Also known as:

 Required registration and licensing

-To operate waste collection vehicles in Western Australia, you will need to obtain the appropriate licences to drive these vehicles and operate related machinery.
+To work as a materials recycler in Western Australia, you will need to obtain the appropriate licences from the Department of Transport to drive waste collection vehicles and operate related machinery.
 Some employers may require you to hold a medium or heavy rigid licence, depending on the type of vehicle used in their operations.
-Contact the Department of Transport for more information about these licences.